halildurmus/win32/PUBLISHING.md

    - Some tests may fail or be skipped from a SSH window (e.g. credential saving, console buffer info); this is expected.

-3. Run `dartdoc` from the root of the repo and make sure that it completes successfully.
+3. Run `dartdoc --enable-experiment=non-nullable` from the root of the repo and make sure that it completes successfully.
 (I do this and the next step from WSL or a macOS machine.)

 4. Run `tool/deploy/deploy.sh` from a Bash prompt to copy the `doc/api` files to the `gh-pages` branch.